Gluecksritter/hello_world/README.md

 You can find the Twitter Community Code of Conduct as a sample in code_of_conduct.md

 # AUFGABENSTELLUNG:
-Die folgende Aufgabenstellung ist aus der Plattform Olat �bernommen
+Die folgende Aufgabenstellung ist aus der Plattform Olat übernommen

 ## Project Infrastructure
-Create the project�s infrastructure:
+Create the project`s infrastructure:

-* create a README.md describing the project and listing your names (they do not have to be real names if you don�t want; GitHub user names are fine as well)
+* create a README.md describing the project and listing your names (they do not have to be real names if you don`t want; GitHub user names are fine as well)
 * add a license and document it in the README
 * decide on a language (e.g. by discussing it on the issue that belongs to this task) and document it in the README:
     * code (e.g. classes and variables) needs to be English